 - According to the surveys, teachers feel there is adequate bandwidth to integrate technology with the current devices housed in each school.
-As of December 2013, Alabama Supercomputer Authority conducted an audit and is in the process of increasing the bandwidth on our campus from 50 Mbps to 100 Mbps. - According to the surveys, teachers feel they have adequate access to digital resources.
+As of December 2013, Alabama Supercomputer Authority conducted an audit and is in the process of increasing the bandwidth on our campus from 50 Mbps to 100 Mbps.

+- According to the surveys, teachers feel they have adequate access to digital resources.
 In 2012, the system began to purchase and replace outdated projectors with new HDMI enabled projectors.
-This began in order to equip classrooms for future wireless projection options in a 1:1 environment. - -In 2014-15, the system purchased 140 Chromebooks to pilot a 1:1 initiative with our 7th grade students. - -In July 2014, OES purchased 2 Chromebook carts for classroom use. - -For the 2015-16 school year, all students were provided a Chromebook as an extension to our 1:1 program.
+This began in order to prepare classrooms for wireless projection in a 1:1 environment.

+-In 2014-15, the system purchased 140 Chromebooks to pilot a 1:1 initiative with our 7th grade students.

+-In July 2014, OES purchased 2 Chromebook carts for classroom use.

+-For the 2015-16 school year, all students were provided a Chromebook as an extension to our 1:1 program.
 Through this program, 5 additional Chromebook carts were placed in the elementary school with the assistance of our school foundation and Title monies.
-(Inventory) - -During the 2015-16 school year and as part of the grant received by our foundation and through various funds, the school system has also upgraded its infrastructure and provided wireless access points throughout all schools.
+(Inventory) -During the 2015-16 school year and as part of the grant received by our foundation and through various funds, the school system has also upgraded its infrastructure and provided wireless access points throughout all schools.
 OMS has access points in each classroom as part of the 1:1 initiative.
-(Inventory).
-During the summer of 2016, all OCS classrooms were equipped with access points in anticipation of the completion of the 1:1 technology initiative. - -ASC upgraded our bandwidth to 200 Mb/s during the 2015-16 school year. - -During the 2016-17 school year and as part of the grant received by our foundation and through various funds, the school system has grown the 1:1 Chromebook Initiative to include all students in grades 6-9.
-Additionally, OCS placed 16 Chromebook Mobile labs in classrooms (OES & OHS) for student use. - -ASC upgraded our bandwidth to 250 Mb/s during summer 2016.
+(Inventory)

+-ASC upgraded our bandwidth to 200 Mb/s during the 2015-16 school year.

-- -According to the surveys (2016-2017), teachers feel they do not have adequate access to digital devices to adequately integrate technology in the classroom.
-However, it is necessary to address the fact that chromebooks are not listed within the survey for teachers to address student chromebook use. - -Infrastructure is an area that always needs to be updated as we add devices.
-Currently, all classrooms have wireless access points, however, we will continue to place second access points in all classrooms in all schools. - a.)
+-According to the surveys, teachers feel they do not have adequate access to digital devices to adequately integrate technology in the classroom.
+By 2015-16, OCS plans to double the number of wireless access points.
+This will allow an increase in the number of devices the network can support.
+The system purchased 3 MacBook Air carts at the beginning of the 2013-14 school year.
+These 3 carts are divided among the 3 schools.
+Even combining the carts, there are not enough of these laptops to support an entire grade level. -Infrastructure is an area that always needs to be updated as we add devices.
+We will continue to place access points in all classrooms in all schools.

+a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology Inventory (fast and easy access to technology); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.